Building Resilience for Kalamazoo’s Transportation Network

 To enhance the resilience of existing surface-transportation infrastructure by improving drainage, relocating roadways, elevating bridges, or incorporating upgrades to allow infrastructure to meet or exceed design standards

-* This case story discusses Philadelphia’s Resilience Improvement Grant
+* This case story discusses Kalamazoo’s Resilience Improvement Grant

 Community Resilience and Evacuation Routes To enhance the resilience of evacuation routes or to improve their capacity and add redundant evacuation routes